-The support and encouragement of bright young minds to succeed in the technical fields of engineering, the sciences, mathematics, and business, through multi- disciplined experiential learning which in turn enables success in future careers.
+To support and encourage bright young minds to succeed in the technical fields of engineering, the sciences, mathematics, and business, through multi- disciplined experiential learning which in turn enables success in future careers.

-The creation of public awareness and enthusiasm, both for education excellence and engineering creativity itself, and for the technologies and practices that emerge from that excellence.
+To create public awareness and enthusiasm, both for education excellence and engineering creativity itself, and for the technologies and practices that emerge from that excellence.